Guide on how to get to the Marble Mountains from Da Nang

 If you’re traveling to Da Nang and wondering where to go beyond the beaches and bridges, the Marble Mountains offer an unforgettable travelling experience.
 Just a short ride away to get to Marble Mountains from Da Nang, this cluster of limestone hills is full of hidden caves, sacred temples, and panoramic viewpoints.

-If you’re looking for a destination that feels both spiritual and scenic, Marble Mountains, which is not far from central Da Nang, is the perfect choice.
-This site is well-known for blending sacred culture with the beauty of nature.
+If you’re looking for a destination that feels both spiritual and scenic, Marble Mountains from Da Nang is an ideal choice.
+This attraction is located not far from central Da Nang and is well known for blending sacred culture with the beauty of nature.

 Marble Mountains include five limestone hills.
 Each represents one of the five elements: Metal, Wood, Water, Fire, and Earth.
 Among them, Thuy Son (Water Mountain) is the largest and most visited.
 It features many attractions like the ancient Linh Ung Pagoda, the mystical Huyen Khong Cave,… From there, you can enjoy sweeping views of Da Nang and My Khe Beach.